thomasWos/arbop/README.md

 `npm install`

-## Server mode
+## Server

 ArbOp provides a simple Express server that exposes the calculated arbitrage opportunities through an API endpoint.
 To run the server, execute the following command:

 `npm start`

-The server will start running on http://localhost:3000.
-You can access the arbitrage opportunities by sending a GET request to the /arbs endpoint.
+The server will start running on http://localhost:4000.
+You can access the arbitrage opportunities by sending a GET request to the /api/arbs endpoint.